pivotal/docs-tap/crossplane/reference/package-values.hbs.md

 ## <a id="tap-specific"></a> Tanzu Application Platform configuration

-The following table lists configuration specific to Crossplane in Tanzu Application Platform:
+The following table lists configuration specific to Crossplane in Tanzu Application Platform.

 | KEY                                                  |DEFAULT                                     |TYPE    | DESCRIPTION |
 |------------------------------------------------------|--------------------------------------------|--------|------------|